sxyazi/yazi/config/docs/yazi.md

 Available rule parameters are as follows:

-- name: Glob expression for matching the file name
+- name: Glob expression for matching the file name.
+Case insensitive by default, add `\s` to the beginning to make it sensitive.
-- mime: Glob expression for matching the MIME type
+- mime: Glob expression for matching the MIME type.
+Case insensitive by default, add `\s` to the beginning to make it sensitive.
 - use: Opener name corresponding to the names in the opener section.

 ## tasks